Clive Myrie: Career

 Myrie has occasionally presented on BBC World News, including World News Today, World News America and the 2016 US election.
 He appeared as a guest on BBC One's Have I Got News for You on 15 April 2016.
 In September 2017, Myrie appeared as a panellist on Richard Osman's House of Games quiz show.
 He has also presented with Katty Kay the current affairs programme Beyond 100 Days.

-In 2019 Myrie began presenting the BBC News at Six and BBC News at Ten on alternate Fridays with Sophie Raworth following the departure of Fiona Bruce to Question Time.
-He now presents the BBC News at Ten on Fridays and in the absence of Huw Edwards.
+In 2019, Myrie began presenting the BBC News at Six and BBC News at Ten on alternate Fridays with Sophie Raworth following the departure of Fiona Bruce to Question Time.

-On 22 March 2021 it was announced that Myrie would become the new host of the flagship BBC Two quiz show Mastermind and its BBC One spin-off show, Celebrity Mastermind, following John Humphrys' decision to leave after 18 years.
+On 22 March 2021, it was announced that Myrie would become the new host of the flagship BBC Two quiz show Mastermind and its BBC One spin-off show, Celebrity Mastermind, following John Humphrys' decision to leave after 18 years.
 Myrie made his debut as host on 23 August 2021.
 In November 2021, he featured as a guest participant in an episode of the BBC Two programme Celebrity Antiques Road Trip with fellow newsreader Reeta Chakrabarti.

 Myrie hosted a documentary series on Jazz FM entitled The Definitive History of Jazz In Britain, broadcasting over ten weeks from 4 April to 6 June 2021.
 He also occasionally presents classical music on BBC Radio 3.

-In February 2022 he travelled to Ukraine and was the anchor for BBC coverage of the 2022 Russian invasion of Ukraine.
+In February 2022, he travelled to Ukraine and was the anchor for BBC coverage of the 2022 Russian invasion of Ukraine.
 In one report on the invasion, Myrie stated that he and other journalists were staying in the city as "We all want to tell the story of this war, and we want to tell it accurately."
 On 8 March, he announced his return to the UK but promised he would return to the warzone.

+Myrie also presented part of the coverage of the death of Queen Elizabeth II as well as the Proclamation of accession of Charles III on BBC News and BBC World News.
+He presented Clive Myrie's Italian Road Trip in 2023.

+On 16 June 2023, Myrie hosted Have I Got News for You, for the fourth time, and poked fun at the past seven days’ new stories, particularly around former prime minister Boris Johnson.
+It was later claimed that he was "pulled" from that night's BBC News At Ten as a result.
+He later explained that the two shows had been just "too close" together.

+In July 2023, Myrie became the Pro Chancellor of the University of Bolton.

+He said "The University of Bolton in my home town is one of the most socially inclusive universities in the UK. ...
+In a world where trade, commerce and culture are becoming ever more connected, your experience of studying in a diverse environment will prove to be a source of strength for many years to come."